Applications are reviewed on a rolling basis as they are received. Rolling Admissions

 - International students must also follow the international student admissions processes.

 - The M.F.A. in Nonfiction requires writing samples in addition to an essay.

-- The Digital Arts programs require a portfolio in addition to an essay.
+- The Digital Art and Art & Technology programs require a portfolio in addition to an essay.

 Dual-degree applicants should complete the admissions requirements for both programs, such as supplying a digital portfolio and addressing the essay questions for both programs in one essay.